 From a cost perspective, using this technology would be out of the question on a commercialised high volume synthesizer product.

-The design uses 12 layers of materials, three of which are copper traces on either side of a Polyimide film.
+The design uses 12 layers of materials, two of which are copper traces on either side of a Polyimide film.
 Polyimide can withstand high temperatures, making it possible to solder components to the surface and rework if necessary.
 It has a complicated manufacturing process, taking nine weeks to produce.
 It is essential to have a good relationship with the supplier and a common understanding of the primary technical goals, otherwise money is wasted working through some of the engineering difficulties.

 The end result is shown in the picture below.
 It was an awesome moment seeing the design come to life.